Jiltseb/GDspike/README.txt

 Comments:

 You could use the triangulation output as a analog spike inference signal or use discrete_spike_estimate as a discrete spike estimate.
 Tune parameters, especially the threshold for creating the discrete spike train.
 Evaluations can be done with respect to well-known measures such as correlation, auc and F-measure.

-If you are using GDspike for research, please cite our paper at ICASSP 2017.
+If you are using GDspike for research, please cite our paper at ICASSP 2017 and the IEEE transactions on signal processing, FEB 2019.